QiyuanY/expKDHR/README.md

 # expKDHR

-This repository is the implementation of expKDHR:
+This repository is the implementation of NVHR:

 Multi-layer information fusion based on graph convolutional network(lightGCN) and Multi-view Contrastive Learning herb recommendation